 8 oz (225g) mushrooms

 Heat the oven to 180C.
+Cook and mash your parsnips.
 Fry the onion and garlic in the oil gently until soft.
 Grind the cashew nuts (I just whizz them in my food processor), then mix with the breadcrumbs.
 Add the beaten egg, then stir in the mashed parsnips, herbs and onion.
 Mix well and then add the yeast extract dissolved in the hot water.
 Season with some salt and pepper.

 We enjoy this with all the usual Sunday roast trimmings and some veggie gravy.